Houstin0/Code-Challenge-week1-Bank-of-Flatiron/README.md

 # Bank of Flatiron
 ## Description
-The Bank of Flatiron React App is a web application that allows users to view a list of their recent bank transactions and offers various other features.
+The Bank of Flatiron is a web application that allows users to view a list of their recent bank transactions and offers various other features.
 This app is built using React, providing a user-friendly and intuitive interface for managing personal finances effectively.
 ## Features

 ## Project Setup